bids-standard/bids-specification/src/03-modality-agnostic-files.md

     `technical sample` from [ENCODE Biosample Type](https://www.encodeproject.org/profiles/biosample_type)

 Other optional columns MAY be used to describe the samples.
-Each sample MUST be described by one and only one row.

 Commonly used *optional* columns in `samples.tsv` files are `pathology` and `derived_from`.
 We RECOMMEND to make use of these columns, and in case that